triquenguyen/triquenguyen/README.md

 ### Hi there 👋, welcome on board!
-I'm Trique Nguyen, a thriving Software Engineering Undergraduate student at San Jose State University
+I'm Trique Nguyen, a thriving Software Engineering Undergraduate student at San Jose State University.
+Throughout my college journey, I have been developing skills in Full Stack Development and experience in A.I. based products.
+I consistently build projects at Hackathons and contribute to engineering club projects.
 ### 🔭 I’m currently working on
 - Forward: a startup project (Finalist at SVIC 2023 and SpartUp Incubator Program Member) collaborate with other Graduate and Senior students
 - Clark (F.K.A.
 Core-v4): the official website of Software and Computer Engineering Society- SJSU (SCE)
-- Personal Portfolio (Soon)
 ### 🌱 I’m currently learning
 - Data Structures and Algorithms
 - Object Oriented Design
-- Next.js
+- Deep Learning, A.I.
 ### 👯 I’m looking to collaborate on
 - Team project
 - Hackathons